 Janis Claxton Dance has received support from Creative Scotland, British Council, Confucius Institute for Scotland and the Scottish Government as well as other arts organizations in the UK.

-Janis is currently undertaking a Masters of Philosophy (Choreography) at the University of Edinburgh and as well as presenting her research papers in Beijing she was an invited guest speaker at the world renowned research centre Wissenschaftskolleg zu Berlin Institute for Advanced Study and for the British Council Scotland.
-Janis was invited by Beijing Dance Academy as a guest speaker to the 18th International Congress of Aesthetics in August 2010 where she presented her paper on her choreographic research.
-A vibrant public speaker Janis given talks about her work for the British Council, British Dance Editions, Creative Scotland, IDEO Shanghai, Scotland China Association, International Creative Entrepreneurs and Creative Edinburgh.
-Her writings have been published in Animated (dance magazine) and creativityjournal.net
+A vibrant public speaker Janis gave talks about her work at the world renowned research centre Wissenschaftskolleg zu Berlin Institute for Advanced Study, the British Council Scotland, Beijing Dance Academy – 18th International Congress of Aesthetics, British Dance Editions, Creative Scotland, IDEO Shanghai, Scotland China Association, International Creative Entrepreneurs and Creative Edinburgh.
+Her writings were published in Animated (dance magazine) and creativityjournal.net

-Janis Claxton has worked personally with one of the great Modern Dance Masters Erick Hawkins and has studied and taught his technique for over 25 years.
-Erick Hawkins, who was previously married to Martha Graham, was known in the US as the ‘poet of modern dance’ and his movement principles have influenced Western Modern Dance profoundly for the last 60 years.
+Janis Claxton worked personally with one of the great Modern Dance Masters Erick Hawkins and studied and taught his technique for over 25 years.
 In 1994, after seeing her dance, Erick Hawkins invited Janis Claxton to join his company in New York City.
-Today she is one of the leading exponents of his technique in Europe.
+She was one of the leading exponents of his technique in Europe.